wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 If you've been using Spring Boot 1.5.x for OAuth and OIDC, you'll need to do a little migration work to come into the new world of Spring Boot 2.1.x, but it's worth it.

-In the example code that we walk through in our migration path, we integrate with Okta's OAuth and OIDC services.
+In the example code that you walk through in the migration path, you integrate with Okta's OAuth and OIDC services.
 However, you could follow this guide for any OAuth and OIDC compliant provider.

-## Configure Okta for OIDC
+## Configure OpenID Connect

+Okta makes it a snap to configure OIDC and OAuth 2.0 for your applications.
+All you have to do is provide some basic information and Okta does all the heavy lifting.
+It's OaaS!
+(OAuth as a Service).

-Let's get Okta setup with OIDC and OAuth for the Spring Boot examples found in the code.
-We'll only need to do this configuration once for use in each of the 3 code examples.
+Get Okta set up with OIDC and OAuth 2.0 for the Spring Boot examples found in the [code](https://github.com/oktadeveloper/okta-spring-boot-oauth2-migration-example).
+You only need to do this configuration once for use in each of the 3 code examples.

 First, head on over to [https://developer.okta.com/signup/](https://developer.okta.com/signup/) and create  yourself a free developer Okta organization.
 Follow the instructions to activate your organization.

-### Create OIDC Application in Okta
+### Create an OIDC Application in Okta

-1. Click `Applications` from your Okta Admin UI menu
+Click `Applications` from your Okta Admin UI menu

 {% img blog/spring-boot-migration/01_add_oidc_application.png alt:"oidc app" width:"650" %}{: .center-image }

-2. Click `Add Application` and click the `Web` option.
+Click `Add Application` and click the `Web` option.

 {% img blog/spring-boot-migration/02_web_app.png alt:"web app" width:"650" %}{: .center-image }

-3. Click `Next`.
+Click `Next`.
 Enter a `Name` for the app.
 Change the value for `Login Redirect URIs` to: `http://localhost:8080/login/oauth2/code/okta`.
 Add another Login Redirect Uri: `http://localhost:8080/login`.
 Leave all the other default values.

 {% img blog/spring-boot-migration/03_oidc_app_config.png alt:"oidc config" width:"650" %}{: .center-image }

-NOTE: We're adding two different login redirect uris to support the different versions of Spring Boot.
+NOTE: You add two different login redirect uris to support the different versions of Spring Boot.
 In the 2.1.x version, you'd use: `http://localhost:8080/login/oauth2/code/okta`

-4. Click `Done`.
+Click `Done`.
 Scroll down and capture the `Client ID` and the `Client Secret` values.

 {% img blog/spring-boot-migration/04_clientid_and_secret.png alt:"client id and secret" width:"650" %}{: .center-image }

-That's it!
-4 steps.
+That's it! four steps.
 Not too bad.

-## The Spring Boot OIDC and OAuth Game
+## Play the Spring Boot OpenID Connect and OAuth 2.0 Game

 The [code example](https://github.com/oktadeveloper/okta-spring-boot-oauth2-migration-example) is broken up into 3 maven modules: `oauth2-demo-1.5`, `oauth2-demo-2.1`, and `okta-oauth2-demo-2.1`.
 These are wholly enclosed examples that do not have parent relationships between them.
 They do each have the right version `spring-boot-starter-parent` for that example.
 This makes the `pom.xml` files more verbose than necessary, but it makes it so that you can run each version of the `Client Application` and each version of the `Resource Server` completely standalone.
 You could even use different JVM versions for each.

-Each version of the example code has 4 primary files
+Each version of the example code has four primary files

 1. `pom.xml` - identifies dependencies
 2. `application.yml` - required configuration for OIDC & OAuth